Scaramouche (Milhaud): Structure and music

-Vif
+I. Vif

 The first movement of Scaramouche has been likened to a cross between folk-song melodies and nursery rhymes: one of the themes used is the melody from the children's song Ten Green Bottles.
 Vif is written ternary (ABA) form.

 Polytonality can be heard as early as the opening measures, where chromatically clashing triads are layered under the movement's opening theme, which is in C major.
 The technique features again in measure 24, where a melody in the key of G major is played over an accompaniment in the original key of C major.

 Syncopation is another technique used in Vif.
 In a section beginning at measure nine, the bass line places emphasis on the first, fourth and seventh quaver beats of a bar.
 This rhythm is known as tresillo.
 A few measures later, Milhaud uses a three-against-four polymeter.
 This kind of syncopation was often used by Brazilian composers, including Heitor Villa-Lobos.

+II.
 Modéré

 The second movement hints at the French overture style, used by Johann Sebastian Bach and other Baroque composers.
 The movement has elements of canon and ostinato.
 Modéré is also in ternary form: the A section is written in 4/4 and is contrasted metrically by a B section in 6/8.
 In the final section of the movement, Milhaud layers both the A and B themes on top of each other.

 In Modéré, Milhaud uses dotted rhythms and arpeggios to create a melody that takes cues from folk song.
 The saxophonist Jason Stone suggests that this movement was also inspired by Brazilian music, noting Modérés similarities to the modinha and lundu.

+III.
 Brazileira

 Brazileira's tempo is marked as "Mouvement de samba".
 The movement is a samba choro inspired by Milhaud's prior time in Brazil: he had spent two years in Rio de Janeiro serving as secretary to the French ambassador Paul Claudel during the First World War.
 During this time, he listened to the music of Ernesto Nazareth, which served as an inspiration to the third movement.

 There is a diversity of opinions regarding Brazileiras structure: musicologist Hyejeong Seong asserts that it is written in ABCA form, while Jason Stone refers to this movement as a "theme and variations in fast samba".
 Other papers analyse the movement as ternary form.

 Brazileira uses syncopation in a similar way to Vif.
 Tresillo rhythms are again present in the movement's A section.
 In addition, Milhaud uses rhythmic anticipation of downbeats (using semiquavers) to evoke a samba feeling.
 Following the more songlike B and C sections, the syncopated tresillo rhythms return in the last section of the suite.